jameslawlor/reddit-playlists/README.md

  The settings for these tasks are contained in the corresponding `.yaml` files in `configs/`.

+## Automation

+The playlist updating is scheduled to run weekly via Github Actions and can be triggered manually.
+See code in the `.github/workflows` directory.
+It's also easy to set up email notifications in the event this fails through the Github UI.

 ## Current issues and future development

+This is an open project so if you spot a way to improve anything feel free to create a PR :)

-There are a couple of issues where the wrong tracks can be added or valid tracks missed completely for various reasons, mainly because of the difficulty in handling the variability in submission format and due to remixes or covers and so on.
+- There are a couple of issues where the wrong tracks can be added or valid tracks missed completely for various reasons, mainly because of the difficulty in handling the variability in submission format and due to remixes or covers and so on.
  Future development will probably focus on improving these problems.

-At some point I would like to add support for archiving past playlists, currently they are overwritten entirely.
+- At some point I would like to add support for archiving past playlists, currently they are overwritten entirely.
 I also think it could be useful to provide monthly top tracks for smaller subreddits that don't get many submissions.

-This is an open project so if you spot a way to improve anything feel free to create a PR :)
+- Authentication with Spotify during the weekly cron job run is currently handled in a very hacky way due to the API credentials flow.
+Because the job runs via Github Actions and is containerised (can't save state in memory between runs) and is headless, the recommended authentication method would require user intervention and a browser redirect (manually copy pasting a URL essentially).
+After trying a few alternatives the only authentication method I found that seems to be compatible with this setup is to synthesise a cache file identical to what would be created if running locally.
+The script then reads from this (synthesised) cache by default and the user token is refreshed automatically.
+There is probably a smarter way so if you have any ideas please let me know.

 ## About

- **reddit-playlists** is created and maintained by me, James Lawlor.
+ **reddit-playlists** is created and maintained by James Lawlor.
  You can contact me via [LinkedIn](https://www.linkedin.com/in/james-lawlor/) or [Twitter](https://twitter.com/lawlorino).

 ## License